Syrian from Shuswap witnesses devastation in Lebanon - Salmon Arm Observer

 Mustafa came to the Shuswap in 2016 as the first refugee from Syria to be sponsored in Salmon Arm.
 He is now a Canadian citizen and has been striving constantly to reunite his family.

-Speaking from a town about 25 kilometres from Beirut where he went to visit his family members, Mustafa describes the situation there.
+Speaking from a town about 25 kilometres from Beirut where he went to visit his family members, Mustafa described the situation there.

 The day of the explosion, he and his brother were together.
 The noise carried 25 kilometres.